• Home

 Step 4: Shred the chicken

-After shredding, stir the chicken into the sauce so every strand is coated.
+Once shredded, stir the chicken into the sauce so every piece is covered.
 Turn off the sauté mode.

 Shredded huli huli chicken in the instant pot coated in the thickened sauce